 A few years ago, Leading Edge Energy drew up an article about how Australians were paying some of the highest electricity prices in the world.
-This was especially true in South Australia where they experienced a rates increase on July 2017 of as much as 47.13¢ per kW/h.
+This was especially true in South Australia where their energy bills saw a rates increase on July 2017 of as much as 47.13¢ per kilowatt-hour.

 More than a year later, how are electricity prices in Australia faring in 2019?
 Where does Australia place in the ranking of electricity prices in the world?

 The answer isn’t too cut-and-dried but we’ll try to guide you along.

 Putting a price cap on electricity prices in Australia

 In February 2019, reacting to the inexcusably high prices of electricity around the country, the government announced that it would be setting a ceiling for power prices for consumers on standing offers.
 The price-capping regulation could considerably adjust the median rates and thus serve as a guide for home- and business-owning electricity consumers.

 The government decided to take action after the Australian Competition and Consumer Commission (ACCC) submitted findings that standard retail plans (another term for standing offers) were unreasonably expensive.

 Aside from that problem, the high prices of standing offers are now more likely to cause consumers who aren’t following the energy market as keenly as others financial issues instead of providing them with a more stable default rate as they normally should.